liezl200/liezl200.github.io/_posts/2016-01-18-FroSoCo-Technology-Stack.md

 3. Hit "Databases" button on top bar.

-4. Type in 'g_frosoco_frosoco' and hit "Create".
+4. Type in 'g_frosoco_frosoco' and hit "Create."

 5. Hit "Import" on top bar.